★★★★★ “An exceptional novel full of drama, suspense, and intrigue.”

 Coral held her breath.
 Her parents looked just as perplexed as she felt.
 She focused on her breathing, tried to smooth out the twisted tissue in her still-aching stomach.

 Gavin waited for a moment and then continued.
 “Jase and I are from the Orchid Veil.
 Got sent out here on an urgent mission, since we had information on the whereabouts of a nought.
 This lass here.”
 He nudged the back of her chair, and Coral almost jumped out of her skin.
 “Don’t know what you might’ve heard before, but the Veil is only interested in protecting noughts like her.
 But it looks like we weren’t the only ones to get the tipoff.
 The Rosarium beat us here in number.
 Can’t tell you how sorry we all are about that.
 But the important thing is Coral’s alright, isn’t it?”

 Her parents exchanged a look that tightened Coral’s stomach into a painful knot.
 She could see the words passing between their eyes.
 After what felt to be a thousand-year stare-off, Coral’s father turned to Gavin with all the alacrity of a marble statue.
 “You wanna try answerin’ her question without bombardin’ us with nonsense?”

-Gavin was momentarily silent, yet audibly off-kilter.
+Gavin paused.
 “I thought that was a rather straightforward explanation of this situation.”